maxxiimo/the-front-end-manifesto/Getting Started.md

 #### .gitignore

-For my .gitignore file here is what I use; mostly borrowed from [HTML 5 Boilerplate][H5BP .gitignore] and Michael Hartl's [Ruby and Rails Tutorial][RoR Tutorial]:
+For my .gitignore file here is what I use; mostly borrowed from [HTML 5 Boilerplate][H5BP .gitignore] and Michael Hartl's [Ruby and Rails Tutorial][Tutorial .gitignore]:

     # Ignore bundler config
     /.bundle